MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 ## Recording storage

+> [!NOTE]
+> As an admin, you can't change where the recording is stored.

 By default, all recording files go to the OneDrive account of the user who selected **Record**.
-For channel meetings, the recording always goes to the SharePoint site of the channel. **As an admin, you can't change where the recording is stored.**
+For channel meetings, the recording always goes to the SharePoint site of the channel.

+### Meetings and events

 For **meetings, webinars, and town halls**, all recording files are automatically saved to the organizer's OneDrive **Recordings** folder, even if the organizer didn't attend the meeting.
-This process applies to auto-recorded, recurring, meet now, and meetings that delegates create.
-Co-organizers can edit the recording files.
+This process applies to autorecorded, recurring, meet now, and meetings that delegates create.
+Co-organizers have the same editing permissions for recording files as organizers.

+### Delegate-created meetings

+For meetings in which an organizer appoints a **delegate** with permission to act on the organizer's behalf, all recording files are automatically saved to the organizer's **Recordings** folder in OneDrive.
+When delegates are added as co-organizers, they have the same editing permissions for recording files as organizers.

+### Channel meetings

 For **Channel meetings**, the recording is stored in the Teams site documentation library in a folder named **Recordings**.
 For example: *Teams name - Channel name*/**Documents**/**Recordings**.

+### Shared accounts and Microsoft Teams Rooms meet now meetings

-For **shared accounts** and **Microsoft Teams Rooms meet now meetings**, the recording goes to the shared account's OneDrive, and if there's no OneDrive, it gets temporarily stored to async media storage.
+For **shared accounts** and **Microsoft Teams Rooms meet now meetings**, if the organizer has a OneDrive account, the recording gets uploaded to the organizer’s OneDrive.
+If the recording upload fails because the organizer’s OneDrive space is full, or the organizer, co-organizers, and recording initiator don’t have OneDrive accounts, the recording is temporarily stored to async media storage.

 To learn more about Microsoft Teams Rooms meet now meetings, see [Microsoft Teams Rooms (Windows)](https://support.microsoft.com/office/microsoft-teams-rooms-windows-e667f40e-5aab-40c1-bd68-611fe0002ba2).
-For details on shared accounts, see [Sharing accounts with Microsoft Entra ID](/entra/identity/users/users-sharing-accounts).
+For details on shared accounts, see [About shared mailboxes - Microsoft 365 admin](/microsoft-365/admin/email/about-shared-mailboxes).

+### Videos

 Videos are just like any other file in OneDrive and SharePoint.
-Handling ownership and retention after an employee leaves follows the normal [OneDrive and SharePoint process](/onedrive/retention-and-deletion).
+Handling ownership and retention after an employee leaves follows the standard [OneDrive and SharePoint process](/onedrive/retention-and-deletion).

+### Retention labels

-To learn how to apply retention labels to Teams meeting recordings, see [How to auto-apply a retention label](/microsoft-365/compliance/apply-retention-labels-automatically).
+To learn how to apply retention labels to Teams meeting recordings, see [How to autoapply a retention label](/microsoft-365/compliance/apply-retention-labels-automatically).

+### Recording storage for organizers without OneDrive accounts

+If the organizer doesn’t have a OneDrive account, here's what happens, in order, to the meeting recording:

+  1. The recording is saved to the co-organizers' OneDrive.
+If there are multiple co-organizers, the recording is saved to the co-organizers' OneDrive, according to the first letter of each co-organizer's user ID.
+To see the user IDs for users in your org, see [Get-TeamUser](/powershell/module/teams/get-teamuser).
+  2. If none of the co-organizers have OneDrive accounts, the recording is saved to the OneDrive account of the user who initiated the recording.
+However, for meetings that are automatically recorded, the recording is temporarily saved to async media storage.
+  3. If the user who initiated the recording doesn’t have a OneDrive, the recording gets temporarily stored to async media storage.

 ### Async media storage

-If a Teams meeting recording fails to successfully upload to OneDrive because the user doesn't have OneDrive or SharePoint, or the storage quota is full, a "There was a problem uploading this recording to OneDrive" error message appears.
+If a Teams meeting recording fails to successfully upload to OneDrive because the organizer, co-organizers and recording initiator don’t have OneDrive accounts, or the storage quota is full, an error message appears.
 The recording is instead temporarily saved to async media storage.
 Once the recording is in async media storage, no retry attempts are made to automatically upload the recording to OneDrive or SharePoint.
 During that time, the organizer must download the recording.
 The organizer can try to upload again if they get a OneDrive or SharePoint license, or if they clear some space in their storage quota.
 If not downloaded within 21 days, the recording is deleted.

 ### Planning for storage